The free Flu Vaccination will be available for all eligible patients.

-We will have all four of the recommended vaccines available:
+We will have all of the recommended vaccines available.

-Clinics will be held on a regular basis at the Passey Place surgery
+Clinics will be held on a regular basis at all three of our sites.

 Patients eligible for the Pneumonia Vaccination can also have it at these clinics.